 How to Plan your visit?

 • For accommodation, I would highly recommend the camp sites at the banks of the two floating rivers – Jacks Fork and Current.
 We stayed at Circle B campgrounds nestled at the shores of Jacks Fork river.
 We had a log cabin and an electric camp-site.
 You can book their campsites and know about other amenities here.
 You can google for plenty of other lodging options around the area.
 I can certainly vet the Circle B campground through with my own pleasant personal experience.

 Curious to see how the backyard of our tent looked and felt like –

 Tip: Plan and reserve really early to get the campsite of your choice.
 I booked in April for an August trip and still didn’t get the weekend dates.
 The cancellation policy is liberal (you can cancel up to a month prior to your trip with full refund) so no reasons to not book early.
 They start taking reservations starting Jan 2.

 • Choose your activities, besides camping of course.
-We did the a float trip from Alley Springs to Eminence and cliff jumping at the Button Rock.
-There are loads of other outdoorsy things to see in Ozarks – bluffs, caves, streams, old mills, Rocky Falls but we kept it simple.
+We did camping and river floating trip from Alley Springs to Eminence and cliff jumping at the Button Rock.
+There are loads of other outdoorsy things to see in Ozark – bluffs, caves, streams, old mills, Rocky Falls but we kept it simple.
 Here is the official guide.

 Our Trip from Naperville

 Aug 14 – 16, 2021 (That’s Saturday – Monday)

 487 miles, took around 8 hours with multiple breaks.

 Once you reach Mark Twain National Forest, you would see a ton of roller coaster rides like these.
 Goes without saying: kids had a blast.